hunterhector/llm360-website/README.md

     **Example:** `_posts/2025-07-15-my-new-research-update.md`

 2.  **Add YAML Front Matter:**
     Every blog post **must** start with a YAML Front Matter block.
 This provides metadata for Jekyll and the `al-folio` theme.

+    Note that the blog post will be published **after** the date field specified in the YAML.
+So to get a preview of your blog post, you will probably need to set the date field later than your actul time.

     ````yaml
     ---